10 years ago, I decided that I was going to learn how to play the drums.

 The hi-hats can also be opened for exciting drum fills and changing the dynamics of the music (getting louder or softer).

-Have you ever found a moment on a rock song that you couldn’t resist air drumming to?
+Have you ever found a moment on a rock beat or song that you couldn’t resist air drumming to?

 A crash cymbal is often used to accent the most important notes in a section of music or melody.